 Pros and Cons

-I’d first like to mention the user interface of the app.
+- The user interface of the app is excellent.
 It’s clear that a lot of time and effort has been put into making the app both easy to use and clear in what’s being conveyed.

-I think the only con I can think of is that there is a paid version, and you don’t get everything for free.
+- The only con is that there is a paid version, and you don’t get everything for free.
 Although it has to be said that you wouldn’t get such a good polish on a product which wasn’t making money so a slight necessity and as far as I’m concerned it’s worth the price.

-This is done by hitting the big plus symbol at the bottom of the home page to add an entry, here you add either a food, drink, or exercise.
+This is done by hitting the big plus symbol at the bottom of the home page to add an entry.
+Here you can add either a food, drink, or exercise.
 This also allows you to specify which meal is being added so you can keep track of that too.